New events plan for former culture city

 It follows on from the success of the similar opening event, Made in Hull, in 2017.

-The company is also ro run Humber Street Gallery and, in conjunction with the BBC, the spoken word festival Contains Strong Language.
+The company is also to run Humber Street Gallery and, in conjunction with the BBC, the spoken word festival Contains Strong Language.